-Delayed shipments and lost packages result in angry and frustrated customers left wondering where their packages are and when they will be received.
-Traditional tracking methods are limited, require constant updating and proper execution.
+Delayed shipments and lost packages result in angry and frustrated customers.
 Very often customers aren’t able to track their packages at all.
-They have also become accustomed to free shipping options, which cuts into profit margins.
+They have also become accustomed to free shipping options, which cut into profit margins.

 Lack of communication and information sharing across supply chain parties leads to a breakdown of the supply chain process.